RobertCass/pterodactyl-beammp/readme.md

 <h1>BeamMP Pterodactyl Egg</h1>

-Welcome to this repository, this is an on-going update to allow users to use the Pterodactyl Panel to install a BeamNG MP Server
+Welcome to this repository, this is an on-going update to allow users to use the Pterodactyl Panel to install a BeamNG MP Server \n This Egg has been made for Debian 11 ARM64(64Bit Processors)

 <h1>How to install</h1>